|Hotels & hostels|

 "They check the heels, they move on."

-15. Safety in the metro of Barcelona
+15. Safety in Barcelona metro

 There are pickpocket gangs operating in the Barcelona metro.
 We recommend that you choose a purse or bag with a secure clasp.
 Keep the purse or bag close to your body and in front or under your arm.
 Grip the bag, when you are in the Barcelona metro system The safest place for a wallet is in your front trouser pocket, or side pocket - with your hand round it!
 Never in your back trouser pocket.
 Another good tip is to put a thick rubber band around your wallet.
 The rubber band will create more friction and resistance than the smooth leather, if your wallet is being removed from your pocket.
 This means that there is a greater chance that you will notice it leaving your trousers!
 Be aware of loud arguments or commotions that may be staged in order to distract you, while an accomplice picks your pocket.
 If you have something stolen, yell out immediately to warn others.
 Don't be afraid to SHOUT!
 Tell the train or bus operator, and shout for someone to call the police.
 This creates a bigger chance of someone discarding your wallet then running.
 If a person finds your wallet, then ask them to wait until the police get there.
 This could be an accomplice!
 Often a friend of the pickpocket will pretend to find your wallet and return it, (without the cash) to stop you running after the pickpocket, who is his friend!
 Be extra careful if the Barcelona metro is crowded or if you are bumped or jostled.